-How to effectively learn Chinese characters is no easy task and many learners waste TONS of time learning Chinese characters the wrong way.
-Fortunately, there are resources out there like the Outlier Dictionary that not only allow you to learn Chinese characters effectively but save time and have fun in the process.
+Learning Chinese characters – and remembering them! – is no easy task.
+Many Mandarin language learners waste TONS of time learning Chinese characters the wrong way.
+Fortunately, there are methods and resources out there that not only allow you to learn Chinese characters effectively but save time and have fun in the process.

 Learn from my Mistakes!